shreeve/pico-usb/rp2040-usb.md

 ## USB Overview

 USB is ubiquitous.
 It is one of the most successful computing protocols ever developed, but its details are surprisingly complicated.
+USB 2.0 defines two
+speeds: LS (low speed) which operates at 1.5 Mbps (megabits per second), and FS (full speed) which operates at 12 Mbps.
+Low Speed USB is typically used for devices that require lower bandwidth, such as keyboards and mice, while Full Speed USB is used for a wider range of devices, including audio devices, and storage devices which offer higher data transfer rates.

+USB operates by connecting one or more USB devices on a common bus, which is connected to a USB host.
+A device called a USB hub can connect other USB devices upstream.
+A maximum of 127 USB devices can be connected, all controlled by a single USB host.

-In order to understand USB, we begin at the most basic level and work up from there:
+In order to understand USB, we begin at the most basic level and work up from
+there:

 1) Connectors
 2) Wires